daai26/daai26.github.io/index.md

 **Eligible Term Level:**

 Completed 2nd year/4th semester (full-time students) and completed 3rd year/6th semester
-(part-time students)For DS and IT part-time studies, it is also possible to participate after the 2nd year/ 4th semester after consultation with their respective programme directors.
+(part-time students).
+For DS and IT part-time studies, it is also possible to participate after the 2nd year/ 4th semester after consultation with their respective programme directors.

 **ECTS credits:** 6 ECTS will be awarded for the summer school and booked on the following semester